PrimalMyst/Books/README.md

 ### What is ChronoMyst?

-**ChronoMyst** is a free-to-play online action RPG that fuses the exploration freedom of Skyrim, the fast-paced cooperative gameplay of Warframe, and the deep character progression of Path of Exile.
-Set in a universe where time itself is a living force, players become Chronarchs—temporal warriors who manipulate time's flow in intense combat while exploring a reality where past, present, and future intersect.
+**ChronoMyst** is a free-to-play online action RPG that fuses the exploration freedom of Skyrim, mission-based cooperation, and the deep character progression of Path of Exile.
+Set in a mystical realm where the World Tree **Yggdrasil** anchors reality itself, players become Chronarchs—guardians who protect the cosmic tree from temporal corruption while exploring the mists between its roots and branches.

 #### **Core Concept**
-ChronoMyst operates on **Temporal Leagues** - cyclical seasons where reality resets and players begin fresh journeys.
-Each league represents a new timeline branch following the Great Temporal Convergence, featuring:
+ChronoMyst operates on **Temporal Cycles** - seasonal renewals where the mists of time clear and reset, allowing fresh exploration of Yggdrasil's many realms.
+Each cycle represents the World Tree's natural breathing, featuring:
-- **League-specific mechanics** that introduce unique temporal phenomena and challenges
+- **Cycle-specific mysteries** emerging from the temporal mists
-- **Fresh economy and progression** - all players start equal with new builds to discover
+- **Fresh discoveries and progression** as new branches of the World Tree become accessible
-- **Evolving world state** - league events reshape locations and unlock new content
+- **Evolving mist patterns** that reshape the connections between realms
-- **Chronarch abilities** that blend magic and technology for dynamic combat
+- **Chronarch abilities** that navigate temporal currents and mystical energies
-- **Cooperative temporal missions** requiring coordination across time streams
+- **Cooperative expeditions** into the mist-shrouded branches and roots of existence

 #### **Key Features**
 - **⚔️ Fast-Paced Combat**: Fluid action combat combining temporal abilities with weapon mastery